 São Paulo Symphony Orchestra

-The São Paulo concerts—marking Ms. Alsop’s last as Chief Conductor of the São Paulo Symphony Orchestra and launching her role as Conductor of Honor—will feature traditional and contemporary music performed between the movements of Beethoven’s Ninth Symphony and a new text of ”Ode to Joy” into Brazilian Portuguese adapted by Arthur Nestrovski.
-The performances explore the legacy of slavery in Brazil from the 19th century to the present, drawing a parallel between the time period during which Beethoven composed his Ninth Symphony and the current affairs of Brazil in that same era.
+All Together: A Global Ode to Joy launched in São Paulo, Brazil in December 2019, marking Marin Alsop’s final concerts as Chief Conductor of the São Paulo Symphony Orchestra (OSESP) and kicking off her new role as Conductor of Honor.
+The four concerts featured traditional and contemporary music performed between the movements of Beethoven’s Ninth Symphony, as well as a new translation of “Ode to Joy” adapted into Brazilian Portuguese by Arthur Nestrovski.
+The performances explored the legacy of slavery in Brazil from the 19th century to the present, drawing a parallel between the time period during which Beethoven composed his Ninth Symphony and the current affairs of Brazil in the same era.

-In preparation for the December concerts, more than 22,000 students across São Paulo have been engaging with ”Ode to Joy” through OSESP’s school programs and learning about Beethoven’s life and music, as well as the events of Brazil’s history during his lifetime.
+In preparation for the concerts, more than 22,000 students across São Paulo engaged with “Ode to Joy” through OSESP’s school programs and learned about Beethoven’s life and music, as well as the events of Brazil’s history during his lifetime.